 Running up back tax debt can lead to a host of problems with the authorities.
 Your assets, like cars and boats, can get seized by government agents and sold to the highest bidder.
 But your future economic livelihood can also be seized by the IRS through the form of a garnishment.
 So let’s learn how to remove an IRS wage garnishment.

 A wage garnishment is essentially a levy on wages.
 If you have enough IRS back tax debt, the government can seize your money before it makes its way to your wallet.
-It’s like working for a drastically reduced salary – with part of your wages going to the feds instead of to your bank account.
+It’s like working for a drastically reduced salary.
+Part of your wages go to the feds instead of to your bank account.

 Because the IRS is more and more focused on collection enforcement, they’re less concerned with when they collect the back tax debt as opposed to how they collect it.
 Removing the wage garnishment with the goal of setting up an IRS payment plan is where hiring a tax attorney can make the biggest impact.

 The power of the IRS to issue a wage garnishment to those with back tax debt is strong, but IRS agents do have to follow procedures aimed at giving notice and constitutional due process.

 For instance, a back tax debtor will typically receive a written letter from the IRS.
 It’s called a Notice and Demand for Payment.
 This will give you notice that you owe back tax debt to the IRS and that the IRS is eying your assets to satisfy the debt.

 The taxpayer will then have to ignore the notice and not make any back tax payments.
 Sometimes, the debtor will refuse to make any payments.